mchellmer/EightBitSaxLounge/README.md

 - sql for config
   - must query/update a live db to view/insert data
   - simplifies and consolidates data access layer to interacting with sql via stored procedures

+Models
+- EffectsLoops - a group of effects combined into a loop
+  - ID
+  - Name - e.g. VentrisSingleEngine
+  - Description

+- MidiMusicDevices - a device configurable via midi that can add a music effect
+  - ID
+  - Name - e.g. VentrisDualReverbEngineA
+  - Description

+- EffectsLoopMidiDevices - midi devices in each loop
+  - ID
+  - EffectsLoopID
+  - MidiMusicDeviceID

+- ParameterTypes - the type of parameter that can be set for a midi music device
+  - ID
+  - Name - e.g. Selector, level
+  - Description

+- Effects - effects details and state as well as the device that can create them
+  - ID
+  - MidiMusicDeviceId
+  - EffectsDetailsID
+  - CcChannel
+  - CcNumber
+  - CcValueMin
+  - CcValueMax
+  - CcValue
+  - ParameterTypeID - e.g. selector vs level

+- EffectDetails - some effects are the same across midi devices
+  - ID
+  - Name
+  - Description

+- EngineParameters - effects particular to a Reverb Engine e.g. Distortion level for lo-fi engine
+  - ID
+  - ReverbEffectID - e.g. ID for Lo-Fi effect
+  - EffectID - e.g. ID for Distortion effect

 ## Midi music devices
 - the Ventris dual reverb